ThatAuskeGuy/Taco-Bell-Survey/README.md

-# Automated Taco Bell Survey Taker
+# Automated Taco Bell Survey Bot

 I'm one of those people that enjoys the idea of filling out receipt surveys, but only for the sweepstakes at the end of it.
 But actually sitting down and doing the surveys has always been so boring.
 But I guess that's the point, so you have to really want to enter the sweepstakes...